a-repko/trento-testing/README.md

 sho_test_gauss.c: testing of orthogonality of R_nl(r) with Gauss-Laguerre integration

-gauleg.c: generation of Gauss-Laguerre abscissas and weights
+gauleg.c: generation of Gauss-Laguerre abscissas and weights (for given exponent and scaling)

+hydrogen.c: diagonalization of hydrogen atom in spherical HO basis
+- compilation on Mac needs addition of "-llapack" in makefile